 Can you Freeze Chicken and Rice Soup?

-Once cool, transfer the desired portion amounts (I like freezing in 1-2 cup portions) to freezer-friendly containers or double-bag in freezer-friendly zip-lock bags.
-Remove most of the air, leaving just a small amount of space to allow the liquid to expand as it freezes.
+Yes.
+Once cool, transfer the desired portion amounts (I like freezing in 1-2 cup portions) to freezer-friendly containers or double-bag in freezer-friendly zip-lock bags and place in the freezer.

-- To reheat, allow the soup to thaw in the fridge overnight, or place in a large bowl filled with room temperature water until no longer solid.
+- To reheat, allow the soup to thaw in the fridge overnight, or place it in a large bowl filled with room temperature water until it is no longer solid and it can be easily removed from the bag.
 Transfer to a pot and cook until heated through.

 - Keep frozen for up to 4-6 months.